-First you’ll now want to create an account with Dash!
+First, you’ll need to create an account with Dash.

 When first starting Dash, you’ll see this screen.
 Notice the blue button labeled ‘SIGN UP’.
-This is where you can register your preferred email address and password, or sign up using Google+ or Facebook.
+This is where you can register your preferred email address and password.

 Follow the instructions and you'll soon be in the Dash app for the first time.

-Once you have a car in your garage, return to the home screen.
-Then you can just tap the "Drive" icon to start a trip.
+Once you have logged in, you'll see the home screen; there won't be much here for now.
+When you're ready, just tap the "Drive" icon to start a trip.